 The 10 percent tax penalty on 401(k) retirement plans may apply if you withdraw money from your employer-sponsored retirement savings account.
-As a young, working couple, you want to be careful about making withdrawals from your 401(k) accounts.
-The tax rules concerning 401(k) plans list the types of withdrawals subject to the penalty and which types of withdrawal do not trigger the tax penalty.
+As a young, working person, you want to be careful about making withdrawals from your 401(k) account.
+The tax rules concerning 401(k) plans list the types of withdrawals subject to the penalty and which types of withdrawals do not trigger the tax penalty.

 Saving for Retirement

 The purpose of a 401(k) plan is to provide a savings and investment vehicle to accumulate money toward your retirement.
 Workers are allowed to save money on a before-tax basis, and your 401(k) account grows tax-deferred.
 To discourage workers from using their 401(k) savings before retirement, the tax rules impose an extra 10 percent income tax penalty if money is withdrawn and used before retirement age -- defined as age 59 1/2.
 When you make withdrawals from your 401(k) account after you have retired, the withdrawals will be included in your taxable income at that time.

 Penalty Plus Regular Taxes

 If you withdraw money from your 401(k) account before reaching age 59 1/2 and do not qualify for any of the exceptions to the tax penalty rule, you must pay the 10 percent penalty on top of the regular income tax on the amount of the withdrawal.
 If, for example, you are in the 25 percent tax bracket, your total tax on the withdrawal would be 35 percent of the amount withdrawn.
 If you are in a zero percent tax bracket -- paying no tax on your regular income -- you must still pay the 10 percent penalty tax on the withdrawal.